code-423n4/2022-10-juicebox/README.md

 The collection can be used for on-chain governance.
 Votes can be solicited from all tiers, or only from specific tiers.

+## Deploy

+The deployer copies the data of a pre-existing cononical version of the 721 contracts, which can be either GlobalGovernance, TierGovernance, or no governance.
+This was done to keep the deployer contract size small enough to be deployable.